Does education inflation impact student loan interest rates?

 If you are taking the education loan for your child’s undergrad studies, you will typically have these four years of grace before repayment starts.

-As a family, you must plan your savings and investment in such a way that by the time your child graduates, a considerable corpus is ready to pay up.
+As a family, you must plan your savings and investments in such a way that by the time your child graduates, a considerable corpus is ready to pay up.

 This may mean foregoing luxuries and living on a budget for your child during the college years, but it is the fastest way to get your child out of debt.